 I removed my chair seats and put them outside in my gazebo.
 Just so that I didn’t have to breath in too many fumes!
 I did not sand the table top after removing the varnish but I did sand the seats.
 Only because my dad showed up and he is the master sander and loves to sand.
+He used my little Black and Decker Palm sander.
 To be honest when it came to stain application it did go on better on the sanded wood.
 Although, the end result you couldn’t tell the difference.

 I only removed the varnish on the areas I was going to apply stain.
 Next step, the fun step, was the stain application.
 I used Java Gel stain from General Finishes.
 It seemed to be the one recommended the most on pinterest.
 I must say it was a very good stain.
 I love the finished product!
 I used a brush to apply and then a lint free rag to rub it into the wood.

 In the picture above the right side has two coats of stain and the left only has one.
 You can really customize the look.
 If you don’t want it too dark just wipe it off until it is the colour you like.
 I think I ended up doing 3 coats of stain because I wanted quite a dark finish.